-When you retire, you’ll hopefully be able to spend more time doing the things you enjoy, but if you want to make sure you don’t run out of money too soon, it’s a good idea to include certain financial habits as part of your new routine.
+When you retire, hopefully you’ll be able to spend more time doing the things you enjoy, but if you want to be certain you won’t run out of money too soon, it’s a good idea to adopt certain financial habits as part of your new routine.

-You may wonder whether you’ve enough to fund your retirement and cover steep living costs, so taking control of your money is particularly important at this stage.
+You may be wondering whether you have enough to fund your retirement and cover steep living costs, so taking control of your money is particularly important at this stage.
 After all, retirement should be a time to relax and enjoy your free time rather than worry about your finances.

 Budgeting may not be the most exciting part of your retirement, but it’s really important, particularly if money is tight.
 If you’re not already in the habit of budgeting, it can help you better manage your retirement income and make your money stretch further.

 The first thing you’ll need to do when creating your budget is to work out how much retirement income you have coming in each month.
-This probably comes from a few sources, such as your workplace pension, a personal pension, and State Pension.
-You may also have some investment or buy to let income, for example, that you use to supplement your pension income.
+This may come from a few different sources, such as your workplace pension, a personal pension, and State Pension if you’ve reached State Pension age.
+You might also have some investment or buy to let income, for example, that you use to supplement your pension income.

 Once you’ve worked out your total monthly income, you can look at how much you’re spending each month.
 Find out more in our articles How to make a budget and stick to it and Five budgeting methods you might not have heard of.

-After you’ve created a budget, give yourself a trial month to see how it goes and if you’ve allocated things correctly.
+After you’ve created a budget, making sure your outgoings don’t exceed your income, give yourself a trial month to see how it goes and if you’ve allocated things correctly.
 Towards the end of that month, sit down and see how you’ve got on.
-If you’re lucky, you might find that everything is working well, but budgeting is often an ongoing process, so you can work on fine-tuning whatever budgeting style works for you until you feel you’ve got it right.
+If you’re lucky, you might find that everything is working well, but budgeting is often an ongoing process, so you can work on fine-tuning using whatever budgeting style works for you until you feel you’ve got it right.

 3. Check your entitlement to benefits